laserpilot/Guide_To_Cameras_Interactive_Installations/README.md

 There are also other methods of obtaining the same information with a high framerate webcam and a projector (structured light).
 Another method called <a href="http://en.wikipedia.org/wiki/LIDAR">LIDAR</a> scanning uses lasers and a method of measuring the reflected light to construct a high resolution depth image.
 LIDAR is usually more effective than other methods at measuring an incredibly large area or the front of a building (for quickly getting a 3D model of the facade for a projection mapping surface).

-<strong>Connection types:</strong> Primarily USB2 (<a href="http://www.amazon.co.uk/dp/B0036DDW2G/?tag=creativenet-21" target="_blank">Kinect</a>,<a href="http://www.amazon.co.uk/dp/B005UHB8EK/?tag=creativenet-21" target="_blank"> Asus Xtion</a>, <a href="http://www2.panasonic.biz/es/densetsu/device/3DImageSensor/en/index.html">Panasonic D-Imager</a>, <a href="http://click.intel.com/intelsdk/Creative_Interactive_Gesture_Camera_Developer_Kit-P2061.aspx">Intel/Creative Time of Flight cams</a>), other interfaces in more research oriented/industrial cameras.
+**Connection types:** Primarily USB2 (<a href="http://www.amazon.co.uk/dp/B0036DDW2G/?tag=creativenet-21" target="_blank">Kinect</a>,<a href="http://www.amazon.co.uk/dp/B005UHB8EK/?tag=creativenet-21" target="_blank"> Asus Xtion</a>, <a href="http://www2.panasonic.biz/es/densetsu/device/3DImageSensor/en/index.html">Panasonic D-Imager</a>, <a href="http://click.intel.com/intelsdk/Creative_Interactive_Gesture_Camera_Developer_Kit-P2061.aspx">Intel/Creative Time of Flight cams</a>), other interfaces in more research oriented/industrial cameras.

-<strong>Resolution Range:</strong> This mostly tends to top out around 320x240 @30fps for the more consumer level cameras, mostly for TOF.
+**Resolution Range:** This mostly tends to top out around 320x240 @30fps for the more consumer level cameras, mostly for TOF.
 TOF cameras use different sensors than standard CMOS cams which impacts their speed and resolution.
 The Kinect is faster and higher resolution because they just use a standard IR cam.
 Check the individual camera for it's maximum resolution.

-<strong>Range of effectiveness:</strong> Typically less than 10-12ft ( 3-4m).
+**Range of effectiveness:** Typically less than 10-12ft ( 3-4m).
 Some cameras like the Intel/Creative TOF camera are really only designed for desk use and give you about 1m of effective distance, if that.
 Other TOF cameras like the D-Imager can give you up to 10m of range though.
 Makes certain sensors not very robust for use on large stages.
 Requires multiple sensors to cover a large area and thus complicates the CV processing chain and hardware setup.
 LIDAR can do a large area, but not necessarily in real time.

-<strong>Depth Camera Pros:</strong>
+**Depth Camera Pros:**

 - Depth images give you the option of really amazing background subtraction because you can totally ignore everything beyond about 10ft (with a Kinect).
 - Processed depth images give you a lot of great tracking information like hand skeleton, body skeleton, shape normals.
 You can build 3D models of rooms or objects.
 You can do fairly high quality body and facial motion capture for use in 3D rendering programs.
 - Isn't affected by light from a projector.
 A lot of the same good qualities as standard IR, but they should only be used if you <em>need</em> depth information...they are not preferred over regular IR.
 Again, do your best to choose right tool for the job.

-<strong>Depth Camera Cons:</strong>
+**Depth Camera Cons:**

 - Because of the use of IR, these cameras will also be sensitive to changes in sunlight.
 - Do not rely on depth cameras if you need a sharp, clean outline of your subject.
 You will get jagged artifacts that will need to be blurred or processed to get smooth lines.